 The First Sentence—Generating and Filing Documents Promptly and Accurately

 For the entirety of my career, including formerly as a litigator and currently as a trainer, coach, consultant, and writer, documents have constituted my professional lifeblood.
 Promptness and accuracy are both essential.
 In addition, when a document needs to be found, it can’t require a search in the wilderness.
-Thus, a star secretary makes sure that every document, whether hard copy or electronic, can be found quickly.
+Thus, a star administrative assistant makes sure that every document, whether hard copy or electronic, can be found quickly.

 The Second Sentence—Taking Charge of My Professional Compliance Responsibilities

 My administrative and professional compliance responsibilities involve many ongoing details, most of which are routine.
 Yet neglect or carelessness can cause major professional headaches.